 - The right of access – you can ask for copies of information we hold about you.
 This is called a subject access request.

 How you can access your records

-If you would like to request a copy of your medical record, please contact Patient Administration on telephone number: 01482 604407
+If you would like to request a copy of a medical record, please complete the application form

 SMS Text Messaging